 I love to host gatherings at my house.
 It gives me an opportunity to really clean my house and show off my limited Rachael Rayish party skills.
-Sure, spending time with family and friends is a bonus but what if you want to host a party with people who relatively strangers?
+Spending time with family and friends is a bonus.

-Contrary to popular belief I am not the most outgoing gal, at least not on purpose.
-Oddly, I worked in the service industry most of my life and could fake it most of the time.
-I did really well but when I stopped and went to work in an office it was a lot harder to fake that sparkly personality.
-I have become out of practice.
+Contrary to popular belief - I'm not the most outgoing gal, at least not on purpose.
+Oddly, I worked in the service industry most of my life and could fake social skills.
+I did really well but when I stopped and went to work in an office, it was a lot harder to fake that sparkly personality.
+I'm out of practice.

 We spent the evening chatting, drinking wine, and even watching the award show with the kids.
 It was a great night.
 It also got me thinking, why not do this again?

 A few clicks on Facebook and an invite was sent for a mom and kid potluck.
 Sure, I could have added our spouses but I told the husband he can have the night off and do something for himself.
 By making the event a potluck it absolutely took the pressure off having to make a big meal.

 What I did not realize, until I went on Pinterest, was our party is the weekend before cinco de mayo!
 How fortuitous!
 But deciding this five days before the party...?
 Thank goodness for Amazon Prime

 I went shopping for some festive plates and decorations and of course a pinata.